- States and municipalities often write laws that expand on federal regulations or a lack thereof. These laws may affect how your business operates.

 The news cycle is often hyper-focused on policy developments at the federal level, easily creating blind spots for small business owners at the state and local levels.
 While federal rules and regulations are critical, they do not diminish the importance of state and local regulations.
 Entrepreneurs and small business owners must be just as aware of their own state legislatures and municipal governments as they are of the U.S. Congress and White House.

-Cities and states largely operate independently of the federal government, albeit within the confines of federal law, and can act to pass new regulations and measures regardless of Congress' focus.
+Cities and states primarily operate independently of the federal government, albeit within the confines of federal law, and can act to pass new regulations and measures regardless of what Congress is doing.

-Mike Trabold, compliance director at Paychex, told Business News Daily that it's critical for entrepreneurs to remain aware of what’s going on in the broader regulatory environment.
-“A lot of states and cities [are starting] to gear up to make some changes for [deregulation] they anticipate at the federal level," he said.
+Mike Trabold, compliance director at Paychex, told us that entrepreneurs must remain aware of what’s going on in the broader regulatory environment.
+“A lot of states and cities [are starting] to gear up to make some changes for [deregulation] they anticipate at the federal level.”

 Minimum wage increases

 One of the most common local and state policies in recent years has been to increase the minimum wage.
 While the federal minimum wage today stands at $7.25 per hour, it is significantly higher in many states and cities.
-Some cities have required a minimum wage of $15 per hour.
-Wage increases have been mandated by New York City, Chicago and San Francisco, to name a few.
+Some cities have a minimum wage of $15 per hour or more.
+Wage increases have been mandated by New York City, Chicago, and San Francisco, to name a few.